apache/doris-website/versioned_docs/version-2.1/admin-manual/data-admin/ccr/performance.md

 ### Test Steps
 1. Use Flink to import 100,000,000 records in the upstream.
-2. Create a synchronization task for the library and table.
+2. Create a synchronization job for the library and table.
 3. Observe the difference between the downstream synchronization completion time and the upstream import completion time at each stage (e.g., 1,000,000 records, 2,000,000 records, etc.).
 4. Record the last import completion time in the upstream.
 5. Record the downstream synchronization completion time.